rebeckaalsterlind/save_colours/README.md

 ### Access hosted application

-This application is hosted on Netlify and you can access it on the following URL: [url]()
+This application is hosted on Netlify and you can access it on the following URL: [the url]()

 ### Install locally